Are There Natural or Organic Hair Fiber Products Available?

 - Sodium chloride (salt) as a natural binding agent

-- Fully disclosed, short ingredient list
+- Short, fully disclosed ingredient list

 - No proprietary blends or hidden additives